rayhandestian/uper-li/README.md

 ### Database Migration

-The `migration.sql` file contains the complete database schema.
-Run it on your PostgreSQL instance to set up the required tables.
+This project uses Prisma for database management.
+The `prisma/schema.prisma` file defines the database schema.

 ## Usage